 Severity: high

-Several characters were randomly selected for each lesson with no clear instructions of what they were learning.
+In each lesson, several characters were randomly selected, and there were no clear explanations of the relationship among the chosen characters.
 Participants felt unsure how the lessons play a part in learning the language overall.

 “I wish it would have been a little more upfront on what exactly and how exactly I'm learning, I wanted to see a clear lesson plan.”